-Please join us on Saturday, March 4, 2023, from 2:00 - 3:30pm in the Main Gallery (3rd floor) for a very special event to celebrate the closing of Nancy Friedemann-Sánchez’s fabulous exhibition Turn of the Sea.
+Please join us on Saturday, March 4, 2023, from 2:00 - 3:30pm in the Lecture Hall and Main Gallery (3rd floor) for a very special event to celebrate the closing of Nancy Friedemann-Sánchez’s fabulous exhibition Turn of the Sea.
 For the past few months Nancy’s important multi-media work has inspired many conversations about topics including the history of colonialism, racial identity, Indigenous craft traditions, and eco-feminism.
 For this event, she will be joined by her friends and colleagues University of Nebraska, Lincoln professors Dr. Katie Anania and Dr. Amelia María de la Luz Montes.

 Attendees are encouraged to read, download, and or/print the below articles before the event.
 Links to each of the articles can be found here: